degiel1982/ChippyCore-ESP32/README.md

 }

 void loopCallback(uint8_t& key, bool& key_state, bool& pause, bool& stop) {
-    // Implement logic for user input and emulator state control here }
+    // Implement logic for user input and emulator state control here.
+    // Example:
+    // key = getKeyPressed();  // Assign the currently pressed key to 'key'
+    // key_state = true;       // Set to true if a key is pressed
+    // pause = false;          // Set to true to pause the emulator
+    // stop = false;           // Set to true to stop the emulator }

 bool default_quirkconfig[5] = {
+    false,
     false,
     false,
     false,